Part 2- “Wood, Oil Paint, a Little Rope & a Tiger Shark”

 Each decoy has a short line secured to the bow of the keel on one end, while the other has a trotline clip (used in sword fishing).
 The clips are “clipped” onto “loops” on the main trotline, a quarter inch dia. green nylon rope.
 I figured that I wanted the decoys to sit about 50 to 75 off the stern, but I had 150 feet of rope with me in case I wanted to send them out farther.
 The rope of course was secured to the rail, and the decoys were tossed into the sea!

 (Back to the Petrels)- I made sure the decoys “self-righted” before I packed them for the trip.
 This was accomplished in my bath tub.
 Since salt water is lighter than fresh water, the decoys would float a little higher in the sea.
 Everything worked perfectly.
 I tossed the Shearwater decoy into the sea, and it turned over beautifully.
 It began to drift out into the feeding Petrels perfectly.
 Suddenly an announcement came over the pa system from Steve stating that everyone should go to the back of the vessel because something interesting is going on.
-At that point, Steve was standing above me and he asked me to float the Skua too!
+At that point, Steve was standing above me and he asked me to float the Skua and the Pomarine Jaeger too!
 Tom heard that and went to the bow and retrieved the decoy for me; Thanks again Tom!
-I pulled in the Shearwater decoy, and added the Skua to the second loop in the rope and tossed them both back into the sea.
-Both decoys turned over and drifted out into the Storm-Petrels.
+I pulled in the Shearwater decoy, and added the Skua and Jaeger to the second and third loops in the rope and tossed them both back into the sea.
+The three decoys turned over and drifted out into the Storm-Petrels.
 I had an “ear to ear” smile on my face!
-Here were my two decoys that I just finished a few days before, now floating in the sea nearly 100 miles out from shore surrounded by at least 50 feeding Wilson’s storm-Petrels.
+Here were my three decoys that I just finished a few days before, now floating in the sea nearly 100 miles out from shore surrounded by at least 50 feeding Wilson’s storm-Petrels.